 For Global Business Services to achieve the greatest results, there needs to be an emphasis on end-to-end process design, reducing complexity, and taking advantage of size and scale.
 While many bolt-on solutions can be successfully deployed, reducing system complexity by having as few instances of a common ERP system as possible is often the greatest contributor to achieving success.
-In a multiple ERP system environment, it is very difficult to standardize processes or optimize your end-to-end process design.
+In multiple ERP system environments, it is very difficult to standardize processes or optimize your end-to-end process design.
 Being on one ERP is better and being on a single instance of one ERP is the best.

 iPollingTM Results Review

 Peeriosity’s iPollingTM was used to better understand Peeriosity member companies’ ability to reduce system complexity by transitioning to a smaller number of EPR instances.
 The results indicate that 36% of companies are running a single instance globally, with only 9% reporting that they have little or no standardization of their ERP systems.
 23% indicate they are standard across multiple regions, 14% are standard within a region, and 9% are standard within a country.
 Note that some companies who responded with a response of “less than global” did so because their businesses are not global.

 When asked about the amount of time until companies expect to be running on one instance of their ERP system company-wide, 48% indicated that they already are doing so.
 An additional 19% expected to get there within 3 to 5 years, and 10% think it will take longer than 5 years.
 The balance of 24% indicated that having one instance of their ERP isn’t their company’s ultimate goal.

 Here are some of the comments from members:

 - We went live with 1 global SAP system at the end of 2020 after many years of operating in multiple SAP and non-SAP systems.

 - We have only one main ERP (SAP), but it has multiple instances currently.
 We are working to upgrade right now but will maintain multiple instances of the same platform (SAP S/4).